Heartland 2050 Mini-Grant Program

 Overview

-Heartland 2050 and the Metropolitan Area Planning Agency (MAPA) for the Omaha-Council Bluffs Metropolitan Statistical Area announce the Heartland 2050 Mini-Grant Program.
-This $330,000 annual program provides local jurisdictions with technical and financial assistance to support local governments in their efforts to create livable communities and support the Heartland 2050 vision.
+The Heartland 2050 Mini-Grant Program provides local jurisdictions with technical and financial assistance to support local governments in their efforts to create livable communities and support the Heartland 2050 vision.

-The Heartland 2050 Mini-Grant Program will be administered as a set-aside of MAPA’s Regional Surface Transportation Block Grant (STBG) Program funding.
-Approximately $330,000 of STBG-MAPA funding will be allocated to project within the MAPA Transportation Management Area (TMA) for planning and implementation of projects related to transportation as part of the Transportation Improvement Program (TIP) each year.
+The Heartland 2050 Mini-Grant Program is administered as a set-aside of MAPA’s Regional Surface Transportation Block Grant (STBG) Program funding.
+Approximately $330,000 of STBG-MAPA funding is allocated to projects within the MAPA Transportation Management Area (TMA) for planning and implementation of projects related to transportation as part of the Transportation Improvement Program (TIP) each year.

 This program serves as a mechanism to move the Heartland 2050 Vision forward.
 The Vision focuses on six goals to improve our quality of life and create a long-term vision in harmony with our people, places and resources: